 Intensive outpatient treatment (IOP) for drug and alcohol addiction consists of a primary treatment program recommended in some circumstances by a clinical and medical assessment.

 The disease of addiction strikes at unexpected times, and it affects every one of its sufferers differently.
-Some individuals will nip the disease in the bud, and seek professional treatment before the symptoms of substance abuse get too out of hand or cause too many interpersonal consequences.
-In other cases, an individual will suffer at the hands of a severe substance abuse disorder for years and years before seeking professional help, and personal consequences will continue to accumulate until they seem like far too much to tackle.
+Some individuals will nip the disease in the bud and seek professional treatment before the symptoms of substance abuse get too out of hand or cause too many interpersonal consequences.
+In other cases, an individual will suffer at the hands of a severe substance use disorder for years and years before seeking professional help, and personal consequences will continue to accumulate until they seem too much to tackle.
 Because every case of addiction is so unique, every approach to addiction treatment will be different.
 What works for one individual might not work for another.

 What is IOP?

 Most intensive outpatient programs, including ours, will provide men and women new to sobriety with between six and thirty hours of intensive therapeutic care weekly.
 In many cases, IOP will serve as a transitional level of clinical care for individuals who have recently completed a long-term stint in inpatient treatment.
 Traditionally, clients will complete an inpatient program and transition into sober living.
 While in sober living, they will begin readjusting back into daily life.
 They will be required to get and keep a job, attend school, or participate in daily volunteer work.
 In addition, they will be required to attend at least one 12-step meeting daily.
 Finally, they will be required to attend an IOP program.